thulab/iot-benchmark/influxdb/README.md

 # Benchmark for InfluxDB 1.x

-This module uses `iot-benchmark` to test InfluxDB 1.x.
+This module uses IoT Benchmark to test InfluxDB 1.x.

 ## 1. Environment